online communication course

 With the right tools, conflict becomes a doorway to understanding each other better.

-a different way to approach conflict
+a different way to approach conflict at work and at home

 Over four weeks, you’ll strengthen your ability to: